martinfrances107/gcode-nom/README.md

 A library containing a full set of [nom](https://crates.io/crates/nom) parsers for decoding gcode files.

-Both .gcode files and binary .bgcode files are recognised.
+Both .gcode files and binary .bgcode files are recognized.

 Based on this library the workspace contains a series of visualization tools